-- …but not fading into the background—you’re there for a good reason, so don’t hesitate to speak in order to build on an idea or to comment.
+- …but not fading into the background—you’re there for a good reason, so don’t hesitate to speak to build on an idea or to comment.

 6. Don’t ignore the “post remote meeting”

-Our last piece of advice is to not underestimate the “post meeting.”
+Our last piece of advice is to not underestimate the “post-meeting.”
 Unlike a traditional meeting, debriefing out loud is not possible.
-However, you can always summarise the main points in a follow-up email or a shared document with the other participants.
+However, you can always summarize the main points in a follow-up email or a shared document with the other participants.
 This way, you can ensure that everyone has understood and retained the main aspects of the meeting.

-This is also a good time to evaluate the tools you’re using and the organisation of these meetings.
-If a tool seems like it’s not suitable from a logistical standpoint—because of bugs or lengthy discussions, for instance—or if the meeting wasn’t well enough organised—too many tangents, forgotten topics—don’t hesitate to suggest other methods for your next one!
+This is also a good time to evaluate the tools you’re using and the organization of these meetings.
+If a tool seems like it’s not suitable from a logistical standpoint—because of bugs or lengthy discussions, for instance—or if the meeting wasn’t well enough organized—too many tangents, forgotten topics—don’t hesitate to suggest other methods for your next one!

 Translated by Kalin Linsberg